Arizard/ttt-improved-sweps/README.md

 * Rifle is more accurate (less spread)
 * Glock is more accurate

+## Grenades
+Grenades will bounce predictably and consistently - they have a spherical hitbox now.
+This allows players to better understand where their grenade is going to land.
+Grenades are also bouncier and make noise when they hit a surface at high speed.

 ## Recoil

 Weapons in this addon recoil in a predictable and compensatable manner.
 Weapon spread is random, however recoil always